Stillpoint-Software/hyperbee.json/README.md

 - **Cons:**
   - No support for `JsonNode`.
-  - Does not return an `IEnumerable` result (no defered query execution). making it less efficient, and more memory intensive, for large result sets.
+  - Does not return an `IEnumerable` result (no defered query execution). making it less efficient, and more memory intensive, for certain operations,
-  - Descendant segment `..` recursion limit (default is 64).

 ### [Json.NET](https://www.newtonsoft.com/json) Newtonsoft